Hofer Energy and Link Preserving Diffeomorphisms in Higher Genus: Introduction

 \subsection{Structure of the paper}

 We are going to start our paper by recalling the necessary notions from the construction of Quantitative Heegaard-Floer homology as in \cite{CGHMSS22}.
-We end Section \ref{sec:prelim} by recalling the Künneth isomorphism in \cite{MT} which will be used in a simplified proof of a particular case of our result (this may be found at the end of the paper and is independent of the rest).
-In this section we are also going to prove monotonicity of Lagrangian links under more general hypotheses than those in \cite{CGHMSS22}: as anticipated above, this is a crucial new property needed for the good functioning of the proof.
-After reviewing this construction, we give some necessary details about braid and Hamiltonian diffeomorphism groups, details which are used in the construction of the Hofer-Lipschitz functions and in the ``braid type'' function It is here that we give a characterisation of the image of $b$ using the description in \cite{bel04}.
+In Section \ref{sec:monotonicity} we are going to prove monotonicity of Lagrangian links under more general hypotheses than those in \cite{CGHMSS22}: as anticipated above, this is a crucial new property needed for the good functioning of the proof.
+In Section \ref{sec:kunneth} we recall some fundamental information about the Künneth isomorphism in \cite{MT}.
+It is possible to use such isomorphism to prove that the Floer Homology we work with is non-zero, and we shall also use it in a simplified proof of a particular case of our Theorem \ref{thm:braidPersistenceGenus} (this may be found at the end of the paper and is independent of the rest).
+After reviewing this construction, in Sections \ref{sec:defB} and \ref{sec:image} we give some necessary details about braid and Hamiltonian diffeomorphism groups, details which are used in the construction of the Hofer-Lipschitz functions and in the ``braid type'' function It is in Section \ref{sec:image} in particular that we give a characterisation of the image of $b$ using the description in \cite{bel04}.

-After this necessary introduction, we go on to construct the family of the Hofer Lipschitz homomorphisms $\mathfrak f_{(v_1, v_2)}$, and explain the optimisation process which yields the function $\mathfrak{f}$ from the main result.
-In this section we also describe in detail the intersection phenomena taking place in the symmetric product.
-We end by showing how the proofs contained in \cite{chen23} also apply in our setting, and prove non-degeneracy of the norms on the braid groups of surfaces we defined above.
-The paper closes with a simplified proof of our result in which we only consider Hamiltonian diffeomorphisms with compact support in a fixed disc.
-This section will only rely on the ideas from \cite{M} and the Künneth isomorphism in \cite{MT}.
+After this necessary introduction, in Section \ref{sec:proofMainResult} we go on to construct the family of the Hofer Lipschitz homomorphisms $\mathfrak f_{(v_1, v_2)}$, and explain the optimisation process which yields the function $\mathfrak{f}$ from the main result.
+In Section \ref{sec:intersections} we also describe in detail the intersection phenomena taking place in the symmetric product.
+In Section \ref{sec:chenAdapt} we show how the proofs contained in \cite{chen23} also apply in our setting, and prove non-degeneracy of the norms on the braid groups of surfaces we defined above.
+Section \ref{sec:proof_Kunneth} closes the paper with a simplified proof of our result in which we only consider Hamiltonian diffeomorphisms with compact support in a fixed disc: Section \ref{sec:proof_Kunneth} will only rely on the ideas from \cite{M} and the Künneth isomorphism in \cite{MT}.